Arlo Technologies (NYSE:ARLO) Releases Q3 2021 Earnings Guidance

 Arlo Technologies (NYSE:ARLO) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $-0.190-$-0.120 for the period, compared to the Thomson Reuters consensus estimate of $-0.030.
 The company issued revenue guidance of $100 million-$110 million, compared to the consensus revenue estimate of $117.74 million.

-Arlo Technologies (NYSE:ARLO) last issued its earnings results on Tuesday, August 3rd.
-The company reported ($0.04) EPS for the quarter, topping the consensus estimate of ($0.15) by $0.11.
-The firm had revenue of $98.57 million during the quarter, compared to analysts’ expectations of $86.88 million.
+Arlo Technologies (NYSE:ARLO) last posted its earnings results on Tuesday, August 3rd.
+The company reported ($0.04) EPS for the quarter, beating the consensus estimate of ($0.15) by $0.11.
+The firm had revenue of $98.57 million for the quarter, compared to analyst estimates of $86.88 million.
 Arlo Technologies had a negative return on equity of 50.66% and a negative net margin of 16.42%.
-Arlo Technologies’s quarterly revenue was up 47.9% compared to the same quarter last year.
-During the same period last year, the business earned ($0.31) earnings per share.
-As a group, research analysts forecast that Arlo Technologies will post -0.92 earnings per share for the current year.
+Arlo Technologies’s revenue for the quarter was up 47.9% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted ($0.31) earnings per share.
+As a group, research analysts predict that Arlo Technologies will post -0.92 EPS for the current year.

 An institutional investor recently raised its position in Arlo Technologies stock.
-Royal Bank of Canada lifted its holdings in Arlo Technologies, Inc. (NYSE:ARLO) by 148.7% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 5,574 shares of the company’s stock after buying an additional 3,333 shares during the quarter.
-Royal Bank of Canada’s holdings in Arlo Technologies were worth $38,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 65.44% of the company’s stock.
+Royal Bank of Canada boosted its position in Arlo Technologies, Inc. (NYSE:ARLO) by 148.7% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 5,574 shares of the company’s stock after purchasing an additional 3,333 shares during the period.
+Royal Bank of Canada’s holdings in Arlo Technologies were worth $38,000 as of its most recent filing with the Securities & Exchange Commission.
+65.44% of the stock is currently owned by institutional investors and hedge funds.

 Arlo Technologies, Inc engages in the provision and development of cloud infrastructure and mobile app for smart connected devices.
 It offers wire-free smart Wi-Fi and LTE-enabled cameras, advanced baby monitors, smart security lights, and audio doorbell.
 The company was founded in January 2018 and is headquartered in San Jose, CA.